 The Value of the Tabernacle

-The Portion begins with a brief description of the Mishkan (Tabernacle) and the people who were involved in its construction and service.
+The Torah portion begins with a brief description of the Mishkan (Tabernacle) and the people who were involved in its construction and service.
 The Seforno writes that the Torah is teaching us a significant point with this introduction.
 The Mishkan and its accessories were never destroyed, captured or desecrated.
 In contrast, both the Temples were subject to desecration and destruction.
 The Seforno explains that the first two verses in the Portion are giving four reasons behind the elevated nature of the Mishkan.
 The first is in the words; "'the Tabernacle of Testimony".
-This, the Seforno explains refers to the two Tablets that Moshe received on Mount Sinai.(2) These are indicative of the incredible spirituality that dwelt in the Tabernacle.
-The verse continues; "which was reckoned at Moshe's bidding."
+This, the Seforno explains refers to the two Tablets that Moses received on Mount Sinai.(2) These are indicative of the incredible spirituality that dwelt in the Tabernacle.
+The verse continues; "which was reckoned at Moses' bidding."
 Since Moses arranged the building of the Mishkan, it benefitted from his personal majesty.
 The third aspect contributing to the holiness of the Mishkan was that, "the labor of the Levites was under the authority of Itamar".
 Itamar was also a man of great stature.
 And finally, the second verse informs us that Betzalel, also a great man, with great lineage, built the Mishkan.

 The Seforno then contrasts this with the people involved in the building of the Temples.
 The first Temple was arranged by the righteous King Solomon, however, the workers were non-Jews from Tsur.
 Since the Temple was not built by righteous people, it was subject to corrosion and therefore needed to be maintained, unlike the Tabernacle.
 Moreover, because of its lower level of holiness it did ultimately fall into the hands of our enemies and was destroyed.
 The second Temple was of an even lower level of holiness; the Tablets were not there, and it was arranged by Cyrus, the Persian King.
 Accordingly, it too fell foul of our enemies and was destroyed.